FlowFuse/installer/README.md

 ### Installing as a service (optional)

-On Linux, the installer will ask if you want to run FlowForge as a service.
+On Linux, the installer will ask if you want to run FlowFuse as a service.
 This will mean it starts automatically whenever you restart your device.

 If you select this option, it will ask if you want to run the service as the current user, or create a new `flowforge` user.
 If you choose to create the user, it will also change the ownership of the FlowForge directory to that user.

-## Configuring FlowForge
+## Configuring FlowFuse

-The default FlowForge configuration is provided in the file `flowforge.yml`
+The default FlowFuse configuration is provided in the file `flowforge.yml`
 * Linux/MacOS: `/opt/flowforge/etc/flowforge.yml`
 * Windows: `c:\flowforge\etc\flowforge.yml`

-The default configuration file already contains everything you need to get started with FlowForge.
+The default configuration file already contains everything you need to get started with FlowFuse.

-It will allow you to access FlowForge and the projects you create, from the same server running the platform.
+It will allow you to access FlowFuse and the projects you create, from the same server running the platform.
 If you want to allow access from other devices on the network, you must edit the configuration file and change the `host` setting to 0.0.0.0.
 NOTE: We do not support changing the `host` value once you have created a project.
-For more information on all of the options available, see the [configuration guide](https://github.com/flowforge/flowforge/tree/main/docs/install/configuration.md).
+For more information on all of the options available, see the [configuration guide](https://github.com/flowfuse/flowforge/tree/main/docs/install/configuration.md).

-## Running FlowForge
+## Running FlowFuse

-If you have installed FlowForge as a service, it can be started by running:
+If you have installed FlowFuse as a service, it can be started by running:

 ```
 service flowforge start